 More referrals can translate to more clients.
 But even more important, referrals mean better clients.

 A study published in the American Marketing Association's Journal of Marketing examined 10,000 customers of a German bank-half who were referred through a 25€ incentive for existing customers and half who were acquired through other marketing efforts.

-Client management software can help you proactively approach clients for referrals instead of waiting and hoping for a customer to recommend you.
-When you automate the referral process, you ensure that referral requests go to the right customers at the right time, without having to think about it.
+Client management software can help you proactively approach clients for referrals instead of waiting and hoping for a client to recommend you.
+When you automate the referral process, you ensure that referral requests go to the right clients at the right time, without having to think about it.